earlfogel/UltraRogue/README.md

 stop and search after every step and don't pick things up when you step on them.
 This is particularly useful in treasure chambers, but it does mean that any monsters that are chasing you quickly catch up.

-### Level of Difficulty

-There are two command line options to adjust the level of difficulty of the game, -easy and -hard.

-In easy games, your pack can hold more items and you start out with more stuff.
-There are fewer traps and fewer cursed items, and you are less likely to be summoned to a throne room.
-Also, armor is more effective.

-In hard games, there are fewer blessed items, artifacts are more dangerous, and armor is less effective.
-You are also more vulnerable to magical attacks and your ability to do magic is reduced.
-You can't start a hard game with mithril or crystalline armor, but you may find some later.

 ## Getting Started